davidcastells/PedestrianDetectionBenchmark/README.md

 <pre>./pedestriandetectionbenchmark --train-svm-from-files</pre>
 Will create the SVM model from SVM files

-<pre>./pedestriandetectionbenchmark --predict --resize-persons-as 96 160</pre>
+<pre>./pedestriandetectionbenchmark --predict --mono --resize-persons-as 96 160</pre>
 Will use the SVM model to run the predictor while detecting pedestrians

 <pre>
 A manual way to do automated training is

-./pedestriandetectionbenchmark --resize-persons-as 96 160 --create-svm-from-extracted-images;
+./pedestriandetectionbenchmark --resize-persons-as 96 160 --mono --create-svm-from-extracted-images;
-./pedestriandetectionbenchmark --resize-persons-as 96 160 --train-svm-from-files;
+./pedestriandetectionbenchmark --resize-persons-as 96 160 --mono --train-svm-from-files;
-./pedestriandetectionbenchmark --predict-extracted-images --resize-persons-as 96 160 ;
+./pedestriandetectionbenchmark --predict-extracted-images --mono --resize-persons-as 96 160 ;
-./pedestriandetectionbenchmark --predict --resize-persons-as 96 160 --extract-mispredicted-svm --stop-after-misprediction --start-in-frame 0
+./pedestriandetectionbenchmark --predict --resize-persons-as 96 160 --mono --extract-mispredicted-svm --stop-after-misprediction --start-in-frame 0

 </pre>